Afro–Latin Americans: Brazil

-Around 7% of Brazil's 190 million people reported to the census as Black, and many more Brazilians have some degree of African descent.
+Around 10% of Brazil's 203 million people reported to the 2022 census as Black, and many more Brazilians have some degree of African descent.

 Brazil experienced a long internal struggle over abolition of slavery and was the last Latin American country to do so.
 In 1850 it finally banned the importation of new slaves from overseas, after two decades since the first official attempts to outlaw the human traffic (in spite of illegal parties of Black African slaves that kept arriving until 1855).
 In 1864 Brazil emancipated the slaves, and on 28 September 1871, the Brazilian Congress approved the Rio Branco Law of Free Birth, which conditionally freed the children of slaves born from that day on.
 In 1887 army officers refused to order their troops to hunt runaway slaves, and in 1888 the Senate passed a law establishing immediate, unqualified emancipation.
 This law, known as Lei Áurea (Golden Law) was sanctioned by the regent Isabel, Princess Imperial of Brazil, daughter of the emperor Pedro II on 13 May 1888.

 Preto and pardo are among five ethnic categories used by the Brazilian Institute of Geography and Statistics, along with branco ("white"), amarelo ("yellow", East Asian), and indígena (Native American).
-In 2010, 7.6% of the Brazilian population, some 15 million people, identified as preto, while 43% (86 million) identified as pardo.
+In 2022, 10.2% of the Brazilian population, some 20.7 million people, identified as preto, while 45.3% (92.1 million) identified as pardo.
 Brazilians have a complex classification system based on the prominence of skin and hair pigmentation, as well as other features associated with the concept of race (raça).

 The Africans brought to Brazil belonged to two major groups: the West African and the Bantu people.
 The West Africans mostly belong to the Yoruba people, who became known as the "nagô".
 The word derives from ànàgó, a derogatory term used by the Dahomey to refer to Yoruba-speaking people.
 The Dahomey enslaved and sold large numbers of Yoruba, largely of Oyo heritage.
 Slaves descended from the Yoruba are strongly associated with the Candomblé religious tradition.
 Other slaves belonged to the Fon people and other neighboring ethnic groups.

 Bantu people were mostly brought from present-day Angola and the Congo, most belonging to the Bakongo or Ambundu ethnic groups.
-Bantu slaves were also taken from the Shona kingdoms of Zimbabwe and coastal Mozambique.
+Bantu people were also taken from coastal regions of Northern Mozambique.
 They were sent in large scale to Rio de Janeiro, Minas Gerais, and Northeastern Brazil.